Many324/Anomaly_Detection_Smart_Meters/Pipeline.md

 # Pipeline

-With each new reading of the meter
+With each new reading of the meter:
-0. Meter works?
+1. Meter works?
 In other words, the data is missing for the timestamp.

 Then look at four time scales:
 0. 15 minutes (single measurement)